tensorfreitas/lunatask-mcp/README.md

 # LunaTask MCP Server

-LunaTask MCP is an unnoficial Model Context Protocol server that provides a standardized bridge between AI models and the LunaTask API.
+LunaTask MCP is an unofficial Model Context Protocol server that provides a standardized bridge between AI models and the LunaTask API.
 It's designed as a lightweight, asynchronous Python application using the FastMCP framework, running as a local subprocess to enable AI tools to interact with LunaTask data.

 ## Important Notes